Cubital tunnel syndrome

 4. Straighten your elbow and wrist back to the starting position.

-In severe cases or when the non-surgical treatments listed on the previous pages have not worked, an operation to relieve the pressure on your nerve may be needed.
+In severe cases or when the non-surgical treatments listed above have not worked, you may need an operation to relieve the pressure on your nerve.
 This surgery is called decompression.

 What happens during surgery?

-The surgery will involve a cut around the inside of your elbow about 10cm long.
-The tight tissues squeezing your nerve will be released.
+Surgery will involve a cut around the inside of your elbow, about 10cm long.
+The surgeon will then release the tight tissues squeezing your nerve.

 Will I have an anaesthetic?